Parametrized Power-Iteration Clustering for Directed Graphs: Acknowledgments

-Harry Sevi and Argyris Kalogeratos were funded by the Industrial Analytics and Machine Learning (IdAML) Chair hosted at ENS Paris-Saclay, University Paris-Saclay.
+We would like to thank Gaëtan Serr\'e and Malik Hacini for the insightful discussions.
+Harry Sevi, Gwendal Debaussart-Joniec, and Argyris Kalogeratos acknowledge the support of the Industrial Analytics and Machine Learning (IdAML) Chair hosted at ENS Paris-Saclay, Universit\'e Paris-Saclay.
 Matthieu Jonckheere was funded by the International Centre for Mathematics and Computer Science (CIMI) in Toulouse.